jjpe/bare.py/README.md

 fact that argparse, which is used for parsing the cli arguments, was only introduced in Python 3.2.

-Note: the script assumes that the python3 binary is located within /usr/bin/.
+Note: the script assumes that both the env and python3 binaries are located
-      This of course won't work for OS X, Windows and custom Linux installs, but it works out of the box on disto's such as Ubuntu and friends, and Fedora.
+      within /usr/bin/.
+This of course won't work for OS X, Windows and custom Linux installs, but it works out of the box on disto's such as Ubuntu and Fedora.